 Additional Information can be obtained upon request from the Student Affairs Office.

-Alan Scott, Director of Residential Education
+Alan Scott, Assistant Director of Residence Life, Careers and Programs

 Chowan University Bookstore

-Student-Right-To-Know (Student Outcomes)
+Student Right-To-Know (Student Outcomes)

 Integrated Postsecondary Education Data System (IPEDS) Data Center

-Additional Information can be obtained upon request from the Registrar’s Office.
+Additional information can be obtained upon request from the Registrar’s Office.